Coda-Coda/deepsea-1/CLA.md

 ## CompCert Licence

-You as the contributor retain the Copyright related to your Contributions but you do agree to licence all Contributions under the [CompCert Licence](./CompCert-LICENSE.txt) while noting that this does not prevent you from also licencing these Contributions differently elsewhere as long as doing so does not breach the [CompCert Licence](./CompCert-LICENSE.txt).
+You as the contributor retain the Copyright related to your Contributions but you do agree to licence all Contributions under the [CompCert Licence](./CompCert-LICENSE.txt) while noting that this does not prevent you from also licencing these Contributions differently (either elsewhere, or indicated clearly within this repository as a dual-licence option or similar) as long as doing so does not breach the [CompCert Licence](./CompCert-LICENSE.txt).

 -----